 Quarterly earnings calls, a routine practice for most U.S. corporations, can be a rich source of insight and ideas for investors.

-Earnings calls (most are actually webcasts; to get access, you may need to register through the company’s website) are usually held an hour or two before the U.S. stock market opens or after the close (though sometimes during regular trading hours).
+Quarterly earnings calls (most are actually webcasts; to get access, you may need to register through the company’s website) are usually held an hour or two before the U.S. stock market opens or after the close (though sometimes during regular trading hours).
 Calls last 30 minutes to an hour and are typically archived on the company’s website.

-The first half or so of the earnings call is usually followed by a question-and-answer period, which is when things can get interesting.
+The first half or so of the earnings call is usually followed by a Q&A period, which is when things can get interesting.
 Sometimes the CEO will stray from the script and speak candidly or off the cuff about something with implications for the business or the stock price—say, buyout speculation or an activist investor who’s targeted the company.

 This is where the aforementioned one-minute chart comes in handy.
 Many short-term traders also listen to earnings calls, so following an earnings call “blow by blow” via an intraday chart can give you an idea of what market professionals consider key issues for a company.
 Executive comments on profit outlooks or other matters can move the stock price, even if just for a few seconds (see figure 1).

 For many companies, forward guidance—the company’s best guesstimate of earnings projections over the coming quarters based on internal metrics—has been a common staple of the conference call.
 Historically, when a company amends prior guidance to the downside (or worse, declines to offer guidance), some analysts would raise a red flag.